 When negotiating the lease for an office space, the same issues frequently arise.
-This article is the second in a series of three articles that provide office lease checklists for office tenants to use to review their office lease.
-For more information on how to review your office lease, see Office Lease Checklist (Part 1) and Office Lease Checklist (Part 3).
-Use the checklists this three part series to make sure your office lease reflects what your tenant representation broker negotiated and to make sure problems won’t arise during your tenancy.
+This article is the first in a series of three articles that provide office lease checklists for office tenants to use to review their office lease.
+For more information on how to review your office lease, see Office Lease Checklist (Part 2) and Office Lease Checklist (Part 3).
+Use the checklists in this three part series to make sure your office lease reflects what your tenant representation broker negotiated and to make sure problems won’t arise during your tenancy.

 These office lease checklists are just a starting point.
 Office tenants should retain a qualified, experienced tenant representation broker to negotiate their lease and a commercial real estate attorney to negotiate and review their lease contract.

 - Does the square footage match what it should be?
 Is the loss/load factor satisfactory?
 Is the property described with enough detail that it could be found by someone who had never been there before?

 - Does the property exactly match the provided floor plan?
 Does the floor plan also include incidental areas such as hallways, equipment areas, etc.?